vbookshelf/Walter-the-Alien-Podcast/README.md

   Used to generate a third party perspective on the content.
 I also use it to check that the podcast episodes complement each other without creating conflicts and inconsistencies in the overall narrative.<br>
 https://notebooklm.google.com/
 - iMovie<br>
-Use to create the YouTube videos.
+Used to create the YouTube videos.

 ## Resources
 - Book<br>